Comparisons12 min read

 Get Robinhood

 Robinhood launched in 2013 with a genuinely radical idea: commission-free trading for everyone.
 It worked.
-The platform democratized retail investing in a measurable way and has evolved considerably since those early days.
-In 2026, Robinhood offers stocks, ETFs, options, crypto, and even a retirement IRA product — they'll match 1% of contributions for regular members and 3% for Gold members, which is actually a solid perk that a lot of people sleep on.
+The platform democratized retail investing and has evolved significantly since those early days.
+In 2026, Robinhood offers stocks, ETFs, options, crypto, and even a retirement IRA product with a 1% match for regular members and 3% for Gold members — which is actually solid and worth paying attention to.

 Key Features